 Having observed the AQE running as-is for over a week, my next task is over the next few days at the end of May.
 It is to try to automate fetching of the published AQE data from Xively and republishing on a local page, live, possibly integrated with additional data from elsewhere.

 Measured Power Consumption

 - Sensor unit: ~2.8W

-I tried running the AQEs at school to measure temperature and particulates but a number of problems intervened from huge leaf/dander shed from a nearby tree to reconfiguration of the school's networking preventing data egress, and difficulty of retrieving the data via Xively.
+I tried running the AQEs at school to measure temperature and particulates but a number of problems intervened.
+From huge leaf/dander shed from a nearby tree, to reconfiguration of the school's networking preventing data egress.
+Then I had difficulty fetching the data from Xively.

-As a result the AQE experiment lapsed and the AQEs lie unused gathering dust!
+As a result the AQE experiment lapsed.
+The AQEs now lie unused gathering dust!

 A reasonable rule of thumb as of at least about 2017 is that anything detecting particulates with any accuracy is going to use several watts (to drive a fan) and cost hundreds of pounds.
 Other environmental parameters can be a lot less power- and money- hungry to measure, temperature in particular.
 But the device must be careful not to self-heat to avoid messing up even that!